LagoVista/docs/Messaging/Parsing/ParsingFromQueryString.md

 ---
 [Home](../../Index.md) > [Device Messaging](../Index.md) > [Parsing Strategies](ParsingStrategies.md)

-# Parsing from Query String
+# Parsing from a Query String

 A [Query String](https://en.wikipedia.org/wiki/Query_string) is used on [REST Messages](https://en.wikipedia.org/wiki/Representational_state_transfer) and can be used to extract message values.